teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 After reading [part 1](/how-to-file-trademark-registration-application-part-1/) and selecting a unique and distinctive mark, you're ready to apply for a trademark registration.
+While this is a detailed trademark application walkthrough, it's not a substitute for hiring an experienced trademark attorney.

 First, go to the <a title="USPTO Trademark Application" href="http://www.uspto.gov/teas/teasplus.htm">USPTO's Trademark Application</a> page.
 It will great you with the wall of text pictured below.

 <a href="/images/tm-app/1-pick-teas-plus.png"><img src="/images/tm-app/1-pick-teas-plus.png" ></a>